raspberrypilearning/motor-robot-buggy-scratch/en/step_2.md

-## Setting up your motors
+## Set up your motors

-There are two common ways to connect a **motor controller** to your Rapsberry Pi 4 depending on the controller you have.
+There are two common ways to connect a **motor controller** to your Rapsberry Pi 4:
-+ Plugging it straight onto the GPIO pins
++ Plug it straight onto the GPIO pins
-+ connecting it using jumper cables or wires
++ Use jumper cables or wires to connect it

-A common and very inexpensive motor controller is the L298N Dual H Bridge DC Stepper Motor Driver Controller Board which you would connect using jumper cables and wires.
+A common and very inexpensive motor controller is the L298N Dual H Bridge DC Stepper Motor Driver Controller Board, which you would connect using jumper cables and wires.
 If you have this kind of controller, there are simple instructions on how to connect it in the [Python build a robot buggy project](https://projects.raspberrypi.org/en/projects/build-a-buggy/2){:target="_blank"}.

 ![L298N dual H bridge motor controller](images/setup_L298N.png)